berdandy/gw2search/README.md

     -P, --pet           Search for pets
     -p, --profession    Search for professions
-    -q, --quiet         Only print id number results upon match --reset-data    Download content from the GW2 API, replacing any previously cached kontent -r, --reverse       Search for id instead of name -s, --skill         Search for skill
+    -q, --quiet         Only print id number results upon match --reset-data    Download content from the GW2 API, replacing any previously cached content -r, --reverse       Search for id instead of name -s, --skill         Search for skill
     -S, --spec          Search for specialization